refurbishing/vnrez/README.md

 The record script is based on [End's Dotfiles Record script](https://github.com/end-4/dots-hyprland/blob/main/.config/ags/scripts/record-script.sh) but to support alot more DEs, Configuration, allow GIF Output & so much more.

 The grimshot Screenshot script has some functions borrowed from [Hyprland's grimblast](https://github.com/hyprwm/contrib/blob/main/grimblast/grimblast) to have freeze functionality.

+> [!NOTE]
+> If you wish to me to add your file host to support, you can open an issue on the GitHub repository but it will have semi-strict requirements and i'll not be adding every single file host out there (maybe unless if you do a PR).